nasa-nccs-hpda/astrotime/README.md

        data.batch_size: 50                                              # Batch size for training
-       data.validation_fraction: 0.1                                    # Fraction of training dataset that is used for validation data.dset_reduction: 1.0                                         # Fraction of the full dataset that is used for training/validation transform.series_length: 1536                         # Length of subset of input timeseries to process transform.nfeatures: 1                                # Number of feaatures to be passed to network transform.sparsity: 0.0                               # Fraction of observations to drop (randomly) model.cnn_channels: 64                                # Number of channels in first CNN layer
+       data.validation_fraction: 0.1                                    # Fraction of training dataset that is used for validation data.dset_reduction: 1.0                                         # Fraction of the full dataset that is used for training/validation transform.nfeatures: 1                                # Number of feaatures to be passed to network transform.sparsity: 0.0                               # Fraction of observations to drop (randomly) model.cnn_channels: 64                                # Number of channels in first CNN layer